Today we head deep into the beautiful Kent Downs. Here are unspoilt villages, woods, parkland and a lovely church designed by Pugin’s son Edward.

 Climb the steps by the farm entrance and follow the footpath past the hostel and across the fields to Coldharbour Lane.
 Turn left and then right along the footpath beside the pond.
 Head along the track across the fields and then diagonally to the left across the paddocks to the lane.
 Turn right along the lane and then take the footpath to the left along the fence then through the wood to Broad Street Hill.
 Turn left to the entrance to the Woodland Trust Hucking Estate on your right.
 Enter the Estate and continue until you come to a large clearing with carvings of wild boar.
-Turn left for 600 yards to the gate.
+Turn left for 100 yards to the gate.
 Pass through and follow the fence to the left until a finger post where turn right into the wood.
-At the top of the rise turn left and follow the path out of the wood and across the meadow to Hucking Church.
-Turn left along the road and almost immediately right then right again through the copse and across the fields.
+At the top of the rise turn left and follow the path out of the wood and across the meadow to St Margaret’s Church.
+Take the footpath opposite the church and almost immediately right through the copse and across the fields.
 Almost straight across the road you will see another footpath which heads down to the bottom of a dry valley and Gorham Wood.
 Turn left through the wood for half a mile and continue straight on across the road.
 The path passes through a short stretch of wood and then along the side of a field until just before a gate you take the turning up to the right, through a copse and straight ahead across a field to the road.

 Immediately opposite is a footpath which cuts across a field to the left to another road at Dean’s Hill.
 Take the footpath opposite and to the right over the field.
 Where the footpaths meet head to the right across the fields to the road at Bredgar.
 On the way you will catch your first glimpse of the Sun Inn.
 At the road turn left and after 40 yards take the footpath on your right through the houses to the centre of the village.
 Bredgar Farm shop and cafe is 20 yards to the left opposite the pond.
 The Sun Inn is 50 yards to the right and St John the Baptist church is opposite and to the right.
 Continue past the church door and left past the school before taking the footpath to the right across a field straight on to Brexon.